civkoweLove/Maps/README.md

 Donut
 - Must Be Coast with inland sea is bad option to use
 - default lake generator doing bugs with Mountains options.
-Sometimes u need restart map because start near lake and Mountain Archipelago
+Sometimes u need restart map because start near lake and Mountain

+Archipelago
+* Players may spawn very close if 2 rich islands are close